ivodolenc/sveltekit-statiko/README.md

 Automatically generates a _robots.txt_ file with all dynamic content during the `build` process.

-After the build process is done, run `preview` command to see it in action.
+After the build process is done, run the `preview` command to see it in action.

 ```js
 // Defaults